koush/AndroidAsync/README.md

 # AndroidAsync

-#### Features
- * Based on NIO.
-One thread, driven by callbacks.
-Highly effecient.
- * All operations return a Future that can be cancelled
- * Socket client + socket server
- * HTTP client + server
- * WebSocket client + server
- * Socket.IO client

 AndroidAsync is meant to be a low level protocol library.
 I have built an easy to use, higher level, Android aware, http request library on top of AndroidAsync called [Ion](https://github.com/koush/ion).
 The typical Android app developer would probably be more interested in Ion.